-Hideto Shimizu and Tatsyuki Ishikawa, two executives from Toshiba, were throwing their hands in the air, toward the ground, and from side to side while Courtney Snavely kept them on beat.
+Hideto Shimizu and Tatsyuki Ishikawa, a pair of Toshiba executives, put their hands in the air and waived them from side to side while Courtney Snavely kept them on rhythm.

 Göbie is one of two (the other being Sleepwise) wearable technology devices and experiences designed for wellness created by students from The New School’s Parsons School of Design and Panasonic that were presented during #SXSW.
 Working together at Parsons, members of Game Changer Catapult — business leaders, engineers and a UX designer at Panasonic — and students from Parsons’ MFA Industrial Design, MFA Design and Technology, and BBA Strategic Design and Management programs, designed products and experience that highlight the important role design and technology play in improving peoples’ lives.

 “As embedded technology becomes more prevalent, Parsons is training young designers to use it for social good, ” said Parsons Design Lab director Anu Malhotra, who is overseeing the project.
 “Collaborating across disciplines — in this case, breaking down the boundaries between designers and technologists — and working with a leading technology company such as Panasonic is great way of furthering this approach.”